maxbechtold71/static-site-v1/README.md

 ## Version 1.1 Update
 * Added substantial responsivness features to enhance the viewing experience on different screen resolutions, window sizes, and devices.
   * Replaced pixel measurements with percentage measurements.
+  * Modified text to shrink when screen crosses a resolution threshold.